 Normally, my humans never allow me to post.
-However, I felt strongly about this subject and promised I would keep my profanity to a minimum if I was allowed to write this article since I am the pro: How to Travel with Cats in an RV.
+However, I felt strongly about this subject and promised I would keep my profanity to a minimum if I was allowed to write this article since I am the pro when it comes to : How to Travel with Cats in an RV.

 Let me begin by introducing myself.
 I am Singa, the better looking and purebred of the lot of us (no there is nothing wrong with my eye, I am winking at you cause that’s my style).
 I was “rescued” so you call it.
 But until we hit the road I would have called it a transfer.
 Don’t get me wrong, Jason and Nikki are great most days but being stuck in a building looking out at a patch of grass and a parking lot wasn’t exactly what I would call freedom.

 My life truly began the day we hit the open road and during our travels we’ve seen all types of humans with us felines on the road.
 One thing’s for sure a human can bring a lot of joy and companionship to your RV travels, however if they are not prepared they can also bring a lot of heartache.
 You wouldn’t believe all the whining they did at one of our last emergency room visits.
 I mean come on, I was the one stuck wearing the cone and having medicine crammed in all directions and I think you know what I mean by ALL directions!

-Travel can be great if you are prepared and take the time to get to know our preferred travel habits and styles (not all of us like the solitary chambers) things can go great.
+Travel can be great if you are prepared and take the time to get to know our preferred travel habits and styles (not all of us like the solitary chambers) then things can go great.
 Here are a few things to consider on our perfectly groomed furry behalves before you hit the road.